on-a-t-break/tfmw-backbywaxpls/README.md

-The backbywaxpls smart contract was commissioned by "on a t break" & developed by "TheLonely" for Terraformers, Many Worlds, A.K.A, TFMW, on the Wax Blockchain.
+The backbywaxpls smart contract was commissioned by `on a t break` & developed by `TheLonely` for `Terraformers, Many Worlds`, A.K.A, `TFMW`, on the Wax Blockchain.

 The purpose of this smart contract is to allow the autonomous Wax backing of NFTs.